luhn/docker-gunicorn-proxy/README.md

 ## Logging

-Technically `SYSLOG_SERVER` is not required, as by default logs will be routed to localhost.
-However, this probably won't be particularly useful because the logs will be lost to the void unless you're running in Docker's host network mode.
-The standard Docker practice of stdout unfortunately isn't achievable with HAProxy without running syslog in the container.
+By default, gunicorn-haproxy will output per-request logs to stdout.
 HAProxy's default log format is overridden and set to:

 ```
 %HM %HU %ST %TR/%Tw/%Tr/%Ta %U